gnomezgrave/gcp-serverless-orchestrator/README.md

 :fire: **IMPORTANT:**

-Do NOT remove the filter for the orchestration Cloud Function in the log sinks!
+Do **NOT** remove the filter for the orchestration Cloud Function in the log sinks!
 It will create an infinite cycle of executions because the Orchestrator will react to its own execution end.
-Even if you want to explicitly define the Cloud Functions of interest, do NOT remove it.
+Even if you want to explicitly define the Cloud Functions to filter, do NOT remove the filter exemption for the Orchestrator.

 ![Log Sink for CF](docs/cf_log_sink.png)

-Make sure you add this filter explicitly for ALL the Log Sinks you create that listens to Cloud Functions.
+Make sure you add this filter explicitly for **ALL** the Log Sinks you create that listens to Cloud Functions.